nyashamutazu/keltner-channel-breakout/README.md

-# Keltner Channel Breakout Strategy Backtesting
+# Keltner Channel Breakout Strategy Backtesting - Free Trading Strategy

 This repository contains the implementation of a Keltner Channel Breakout Strategy with enhanced features for financial backtesting.
 The strategy is tested on historical market data using the `backtesting.py` library, and the results are analyzed for different combinations of parameters.
 The script also utilizes multiprocessing to speed up the backtesting process by running multiple configurations in parallel.